vdhamer/Photo-Club-Hub/.github/README.md

   - `town` and `fullName` must exactly match the corresponding fields in the `root.level1.json` file.
 - `coordinates` is used to draw the club on the map and to generate localized versions of the names of towns and countries.
   - `coordinates` in the Level 2 file overrule the club's coordinates in the Level 1 file.
 This allows a club to change the coordinates without any outside help.
-  - `latitude` should be in the range [-90.0, +90.0] where negative values are used for the Sounthern hemisphere (e.g., Australia).
+  - `latitude` should be in the range [-90.0, +90.0] where negative values are used for the Southern hemisphere (e.g., Australia).
   - `longitude` should be in the range [-180.0, +180.0] where negative values are used for the Western hemisphere (e.g., USA).
 - `members` is a list with the club's current and optionally former members.</p>